exasol/release-droid/doc/design.md

 #### Validate Release Letter Contains Release Header
 `dsn~validate-release-letter~1`

-RR validates that a release letter for a GitHub release is present and contains all necessary information.
+RD validates that a release letter for a GitHub release is present and contains all necessary information.

 Covers: